masterminds-kenya/social_network/checklist.md

 - [x] Start style design based on Bacchus style guide and website
 - [x] Begin update for our context
+- [ ] Update all 'user' references to 'influencer' as appropriate
 - [ ] Page styling of admin sections to assist in clear reports and navigation
 - [ ] Attractive page styling for Influencer sign up portal & documents (ToS, privacy, etc)
 - [ ] Content for Influencer sign-up portal (home view) to give them confidence in the process.